• Skip to main content

 Dia de Los Muertos time is definitely Mexican Fritter time.
 This authentic Mexican dessert is a family favorite during any holidays.

-This vegan option makes a Day of the Dead food that is both tasty and healthy too.
-Northern Style Bean Tamales (Tamales de Frijol Norteños) is guaranteed to be enjoyed by everyone living or dead.
+This Day of the Dead food is both tasty and a classic.
+Tamales de Frijol are guaranteed to be enjoyed by everyone living or dead.

 Chocolate concha on a blue plate with a decorative Mexican basket in the background holding more conchas.